Lalithanjali-16/DevTinder/work.md

 - Make your signup API dynamic to receive data from the end user
 - API -Get user by email
 - API - Feed API - GET/feed - get all the users from the database
+- Delete a user API
+- Update a user API